MarcialRosales/concourse-workshop/basicPipeline.md

   apply configuration? [yN]:
   ```
 5. Lets visit Concourse UI.

+  ![Concourse first pipeline](assets/concourse-2.png)

-  - available pipelines
+  - Available pipelines
-  - pipeline's states: paused, running.
+  - Pipeline's states: paused, running.
 We are in full control.
-We can unpause it from the UI or from **fly**
+  - We can unpause it from the UI or from **fly**:
     `fly -t main up -p hello-world`
-  - job's states
+  - Job's states
-  ![Concourse first pipeline](assets/concourse-2.png)

 6. Triggering jobs
   - manually (via **fly** or thru UI) or automatic (via a resource)
     `fly -t local tj hello-world/job-hello-world` to trigger a job
   - conditions that must be met before running a job:
     - it cannot be paused neither the pipeline
     - it has not exceeded the maximum concurrent jobs (http://concourse.ci/configuring-jobs.html#max_in_flight, http://concourse.ci/configuring-jobs.html#serial or http://concourse.ci/configuring-jobs.html#serial_groups)
   - Concourse runs each task in a separate container (in the docker image we specified in the task)
   - Monitor job execution thru UI or thru **fly**
     `fly -t local builds` list all the jobs executed and being executed
     `fly -t local watch -j hello-world/job-hello-world` tail the logs from the jobId.
 We obtain the jobId from the previous command.

 ### Pipeline concepts

 - A **pipeline** is a chain of jobs.
-Soon we will go thru what changes the jobs together.
+Soon we will see what chains the jobs together.
 (See `jobs` in pipeline yml)
 - **Jobs** describe the actual work a pipeline does.
 A Job consists of a build plan.
 (See `plan` )
-- A **build plan** itself consists of multiple steps.
+- A **build plan** consists of multiple steps.
 For now, each step is a task.
 But we will see later that there are 2 more steps: *fetch* and *update resource steps*.
 These steps can be arranged to run in parallel or in sequence.
 (See array with just one element `task`)
-- A **task** is a script executed within a container whose docker image we define in the pipeline.
-We can use any scripting language available in the container's image, e.g. python, perl, bash, ruby. (see where we run it `platform`, how we run it `image_resource`, and what we run `run`)
+- A **task** is a script executed within a container using a docker image that we specify in the pipeline.
+We can use any scripting language available in the docker's image, e.g. python, perl, bash, ruby. (see  `platform`, `image_resource`, and `run` attributes of a task)

-## Lab 2 - Produces a file with a greeting message
+## <a name="lab2></a> Lab 2 - Produce a file with a greeting message

 We continue with the previous pipeline but this time we are going to put more logic into the task.
 We are going to produce a file with a greeting and print out that file.